 Tennis clubs should complete a full risk assessment at least once a year that oversees all aspects of the facility.
-But venues should consider carrying out more regular risk assessments throughout the course of the year, particularly ahead of any large club events, competitions or activities which involve many people that can affect or introduce new potential risks at the venue.
+But venues should consider carrying out more regular risk assessments throughout the course of the year, particularly ahead of any large club events, competitions or activities which involve a large number of people that can affect or introduce new potential risks at the venue.